iml130/sola/docs/optimaflow/task_assignment/decentralized.md

 ### Task Storage

-Once tasks are assigned to an AMR, the AMR Logical Agent stores the tasks in a Simple Temporal Network (STN) [[3]](#references) as an Order Management.
+Once tasks are assigned to an AMR, the AMR Logical Agent stores the tasks in a Simple Temporal Network (STN) [[3]](#references) as an Task Management.
 The STN enables efficient representation and management of the temporal constraints associated with task execution.

 ### TePSSI in the Material Flow Logical Agent